These wonderfully fragrant keto coconut macaroons are truly easy to make - there's no need to whip the egg whites!

 - Whisk together the eggs, coconut oil, stevia, and vanilla.
 The coconut oil might harden when it comes in touch with the cold eggs.
 That’s OK.
 Mix as best as you can and don’t worry if the mixture is a bit lumpy.

 - Stir in the shredded coconut with a fork or a rubber spatula.
 Make sure the coconut is well-moistened.
-If the mixture is very dry and crumbly, you might need to add a tablespoon or two of water.
+If the mixture is very dry and crumbly, add a tablespoon or two of water.

-- Scoop 1.5 tablespoon portions of the mixture (using a standard cookie scoop) onto the parchment paper.
-Pack the mixture into the scoop.
+- Scoop 1.5 tablespoon portions of the mixture (using a cookie scoop) onto the parchment paper, packing the mixture into the scoop.
 Very lightly flatten the tops if you wish.
 The cookies won’t expand while they bake, so you can space them close to each other, but don’t let them touch.

-- Bake the cookies until golden, about 12 minutes at 350°F. Some of the oil will seep into the pan (that's why we're using a rimmed baking sheet).
-Let the cookies rest and cool in the pan for 10 minutes to absorb back some of it, then remove them from the pan into a serving plate.
+- Bake the cookies until golden, for about 12 minutes.
+Some of the oil will seep into the pan (that's why we're using a rimmed baking sheet).
+Let the cookies rest and cool in the pan for 10 minutes to absorb back some of it, then remove them from the pan onto a serving plate.

 - Let the cookies cool completely, 20 more minutes, before enjoying them.
-Store in an airtight container on the counter for up to three days.
-They actually improve with storage and become less dry and chewier.
+Store them in an airtight container on the counter for up to three days.
+They improve with storage and become moister and chewier.

 Video